arcus/education_modules/demystifying_large_language_models/demystifying_large_language_models.md

 <b style="color: rgb(var(--color-highlight));">Important note</b><br>
 As promised, here's the TL;DR of this page:

 * **Neural networks** are systems that use lots of small calculations using **weights** that interact with one another to result in a final prediction.
-A neural network (also known as a **deep learning** model) consists of an input layer, hidden layers, and an output layer.
+A neural network (also known as a **deep learning** model) consists of an input layer which transmits input values to, a hidden layer (or more than one) which analyzes inputs, and an output layer which collates results.
 * **Transformers** revolutionized language neural networks because they allowed more efficient access to context clues from further back in text than other systems allowed.
 Today's LLMs rely on transformers.

 </div>